 - Facilitating professional development for the learning community.

 1.3 AASL National School Library Standards (School Library Guide p.
 8)

 The American Association of School Librarians’ (AASL) Standards for the 21st Century Learner offer a vision for teaching and learning to guide our profession.

 - Links to AASL Tools

-- NEW AASL Standards and ISTE Standards for Students and Educators Crosswalk
+- AASL Standards and ISTE Standards for Students and Educators Crosswalk

-- NEW AASL Standards and Future Ready Librarians Crosswalk
+- AASL Standards and Future Ready Librarians Crosswalk

 The Freedom to Read statement provides a reminder that open communication is necessary in a free society and creative culture.
 Librarians help ensure that students have access to information covering a wide range of issues and viewpoints.